 - Test Execution

-- Test Cycle Closure.These are the Basic Software Testing Interview Questions that are asked to a fresher in an Interview.
+- Test Cycle Closure.These are the Basic Software Testing Interview Questions for freshers and experienced.

 - How do you perform Spike Testing in JMeter?